salonii2/Car-Predictive-Maintenance/README.md

 ## Setup Instructions

-To get started with this project, you need to install the necessary dependencies, including Vite.
+To get started with this project, you need to install the necessary dependencies.

 ### Prerequisites